stefanspringer1/Pipeline/README.md

     ...
 ```

-As mentioned above, you have to use `AsyncExecution`, and you can get call synchronous step with teh `Execution` instance `execution.synchronous`.
+As mentioned above, you have to use `AsyncExecution`, and you can get call synchronous step with the `Execution` instance `execution.synchronous`.

-### Execution in a concurrent context
+### Parallel execution

-In a concurrent context, use `execution.parallel` to create a copy of an `execution`.
+Use `execution.parallel` to create a copy of an `execution` to use in a parallelization.
 Of course, you then need a logger that can handle conccurent logging.

 See the example `parallelTest1()` in the tests.